segunak/SegunAkinyemi.com/docs/_posts/2023-02-14-how-to-link-to-files-with-spaces-in-markdown.md

   - tech
 ---

-I recently edited some [Markdown](https://www.markdownguide.org/){:target="_blank"} files that needed links to files with spaces in their name.
+I recently edited some [Markdown](https://www.markdownguide.org/){:target="_blank"} files that needed to link to documents with spaces in their name.
 I had never done that before and set out to discover how to make it happen.
 Here's what I learned.

 You can have a [markdown link](https://www.markdownguide.org/basic-syntax/#links){:target="_blank"} with spaces by wrapping the URL in angle brackets (`<>`).